10.2. Command-Line variable=value Build Variables

 scons: `.' is up to date.

-SCons keeps track of the precise command line used to build each object file, and as a result can determine that the object and executable files need rebuilding when the value of the debug argument has changed.
+SCons keeps track of the precise build command used to build each object file, and as a result can determine that the object and executable files need rebuilding when the value of the debug argument has changed.

 cppdefines = []